-This year the Registry has identified 118 prostheses, or prostheses combinations (71 hip and 47 knee).
-There were 10 total conventional hip prostheses and no total knee prostheses identified for the first time.
+This year, the Registry has identified 130 prostheses, or prostheses combinations (76 hip, 46 knee, 7 shoulder and 1 ankle).
+There were 5 total conventional hip prostheses and one total knee prosthesis identified for the first time.

 The identified prostheses are listed in one of three groups.
 There are those that have a higher rate of revision but are no longer used in Australia.
 These are listed to provide ongoing information on the rate of revision and because it enables comparison of other prostheses, to the no longer used group.